mikejahn/support-your-local-businesses/README.md

 Take a look at the migrations and rails models for the data model.
 If you are working on an issue, create a feature branch and open a PR.
+You will need the proper Unsplash API keys in your ENV for the images to show.